ahsanadil9/hotel-management-using-java/README.md

-# HotelEase: Java-Based Hotel Management System
+# ZARH: Java-Based Hotel Management System

 A full-featured **desktop application** built in Java using **NetBeans IDE** and **Swing GUI toolkit** to streamline hotel operations such as room management, customer check-ins, and administrative control.